Skip to main content

 Applications of Biotechnology in Health

-Last updated on November 20th, 2024 Posted on November 19, 2024 by 30
+Last updated on September 15th, 2025 Posted on by 8204

 • Management of adult-onset diabetes requires regular insulin.
 Earlier, insulin from cattle or pigs caused allergies, but genetically engineered insulin offers a safer alternative.

-Production of insulin using genetic engineering
+production of insulin using genetic engineering

 Figure: Production of insulin using Genetic Engineering

-Gene Therapy is an attempt to correct the Hereditary Disease in any person.
+Gene Therapy is an attempt to correct Hereditary Disease in any person.
 It is a collection of methods that allows correction of a gene defect that has been diagnosed in a child/embryo.
 Here genes are inserted into a person’s cells and tissues to treat a disease.
 Correction of a genetic defect involves delivery of a normal gene into the individual or embryo to take over the function of and compensate for the non-functional gene.

 gene augmentation therapy